 Brow Lift Surgery in Orange County

-The aesthetic importance of the eyebrow in facial expression and beauty has been know for centuries.
+The aesthetic importance of the eyebrow in facial expression and beauty has been known for centuries.
 The “ideal” brow position has long been a topic of debate and varies depending upon gender, age, and ethnicity.
 The youthful brow is a 3D structure that has smooth contours and transitions to the surrounding forehead and temple and naturally reflects light.

 Age related changes of the brow and upper eyelid are often correlated with expressions of anger, sadness, and/or fatigue.
 As in other areas of the face, brow aging is the result of dynamic, cumulative changes of the skin, muscle, loss of deep fat compartments and underlying facial skeleton bone loss.